sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 };
 ~~~

-You can see that **WFNetworkTaskFactory\<TutorialRequest, TutorialResponse>** class is used to create a client task.
+You can see that we used the WFNetworkTaskFactory\<TutorialRequest, TutorialResponse> class to create a client task.
 Next, by calling the **set\_keep\_alive()** interface of the task, the connection is kept for 30 seconds after the communication is completed.
 Otherwise, the short connection will be used by default.
-The previous examples have explained the knowledge required for understanding other codes of the above client.
-Please see [client.cc](../tutorial/tutorial-10-user_defined_protocol/client.cc).
+The previous examples have explained the knowledge in other codes of the above client.
+Please see [client.cc](/tutorial/tutorial-10-user_defined_protocol/client.cc).

 # How is the request on an built-in protocol generated